kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

   to it.
 - At least one true workload controller (e.g. `JobSet`) is integrated with the `CompositePodGroup` API.
-- Scheduler detects group hierarchies that contain cycles or are too high.
+- Scheduler detects invalid group hierarchies (i.e. hierarchies which are too deep, have a cycle or refer to two or more Workloads).
 - All e2e tests for the `CompositePodGroup` API are added and graduated to conformance tests.
+- Decision about additional heuristics that increase the chance of finding a placement for multi-level gang.

 #### GA